casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

      - ```Average quality required``` : 30
      - ```Quality score encoding```: phred 33

-We will only be using the output of the 2nd trimmomatic run for each data collection so feel free to delete the first trimmomatic run after the 2nd one has finished running.
+We will only be using the paired output of the 2nd trimmomatic run for each data collection so feel free to delete the first trimmomatic run after the 2nd one has finished running.
 Name the outputs: *trimmomatic on wt* and *trimmomatic on ctcf mutant*

+Then run fastQC on *trimmomatic on wt* and *trimmomatic on ctcf mutant* to see whether trimmomatic has succesfully trimmed out the adapter sequence and polyG sequence.

 ### Step 4: Mapping reads to mouse(mm10) genome using ```Bowtie2```